-The best Vanguard dividend funds you can find today offer a combination of yield as well as the stability and cost-effective structure that investors have come to expect from this leading asset manager.
+The best Vanguard dividend funds you can find today combine two great tastes: the income and relative stability of dividend stocks, as well as the low-cost structure that investors have come to expect from this leading asset manager.

-I’ve taken some of the guesswork out of your to-do list, however, by thinning the herd down to a select group of the best Vanguard dividend funds.
-Among factors I’ve looked at: each fund’s dividend growth rate, expense ratio, and—because it still matters—current headline yield.
+The good news?
+I’ve taken some of the guesswork out of your to-do list.
+Read on as I zoom in on a select group of the best Vanguard dividend funds, based on factors including dividend growth rate, expense ratio, and—because while it’s not the only factor worth considering, it’s still an important one—current headline yield.

 The result is a list of dividend mutual funds that should serve you well regardless of any stock market ups and downs.